-FSP No. FAS 132(R)-1, "Employers' Disclosures about Postretirement Benefit Plan Assets (FSP FAS 132(R)-1)".
-Issued by the FASB in December 2008, FSP FAS 132(R)-1 amends FASB Statement No. 132 (revised 2003), "Employers' Disclosures about Pensions and Other Postretirement Benefits," to provide guidance on an employer's disclosure about plan assets of a defined benefit pension or other postretirement plan.
+FSP No. FAS 132(R)-1, "Employers' Disclosures about Postretirement Benefit Plan Assets" (FSP FAS 132(R)-1).
+Issued by the FASB in December 2008, FSP FAS 132(R)-1 provides guidance on an employer's disclosure about plan assets of a defined benefit pension or other postretirement plan.
 The provisions of FSP FAS 132(R)-1 are effective for fiscal years ending after December 15, 2009.
 The Company is currently evaluating the impact of this FSP on its consolidated financial statements, which will be required to be included in the Company's Annual Report on Form 10-K for the year ending December 31, 2009.